autumnfjeld/react-searchable-select/README.md

 This app provides and example of communication between React components.
 It demonstrates the React principle of ['lifting up state'](https://reactjs.org/docs/lifting-state-up.html), in which multiple components share data that is managed by a single parent.
 The parent maintains the React state and passes data and callbacks to the child components via the `props` object.

 ### Discussion
-* TODO: add more detail here
-* First react app!!!
-Yippee!
+* This is my first react app, so that is very exciting!
+I really likethe React structure, modularity, and clean organziation.
+It reminds me of Angular directives (when they are done correctly)
-* Testing docs all over the place, seemed more difficult than necessary to grasp basic testing syntax
+* Testing docs found on online are all over the place, seemed more difficult than necessary to grasp basic testing syntax
-* Loved the React structure, modularity, clean organziation
+* Very curious to know how the scrollbar was implemented in the guidelines stated for this project.
+My implementation is CSS only and I could not figure out how to set the scrollbar within the scrollable div.
+During my search for info on custom scrollbars I found [RocketScroll](https://github.com/Stanko/rocketScroll) which could be used to mimic perfectly the images provided in the project guidelines.

 ##### How to use
 Enter a charcater name in the input field to ping the Marvel api and get a list of matching Marvel characters.